-Tony, Julie and Jenny have known since childhood that they were called to ministry.
+Tony, Julie and Bryce have known since childhood that they were called to ministry.
 Each of them grew up singing with their family groups and being in leadership at their home churches.
 In 2006, Julie came on the road with The Griffith Family and two years later, she and Tony were married.
 After a few years of being on the road, there was a period of time when Tony and Julie decided they needed to take a break from the road and get spiritually fed for a while.
 During that time, God moved them into a season for just that.
 God had ministered and moved in both Tony and Julie’s lives in the most powerful way they had ever seen.
 They experienced first hand how God answers prayers and how He would strengthen and prepare them for what He was about to do in their ministry.

 In August of 2014 Tony and Julie felt that God was impressing on their hearts to return to the road, 2 months later the new Griffith Family was formed.

 The Griffith Family has seen some major steps take place, including a relocation to the Nashville, TN area as they transitioned to a full-time touring schedule shortly after their ministry began.